theblackblazer/Udhaaar/README.md

 # Udhaaar
-A web application to take small personal loans.
+A web application, written in JavaScript, to take small personal loans.